FitSNAP/FitSNAP/examples/library/README.md

 Here we show a function that takes in an ASE atoms object for a single configuration of atoms, and return the fitting data associated with that atoms object.

+### `genetic_algorithm_ACE/libmod_optimize.py`

+This is an example of using optimization algorithms designed specifically for efficiency in FitSNAP to optimize hyperparameters for an atomic cluster expansion model of Ta.
+Further details may be found in the `genetic_algorithm_ACE/README.md` file.

+### `genetic_algorithm_SNAP/libmod_optimize.py`

+This is an example of using optimization algorithms designed specifically for efficiency in FitSNAP to optimize hyperparameters for a spectral neighbor analysis model of Ta.
+Further details may be found in the `genetic_algorithm_ACE/README.md` file.